 A man who lost his family in the September 11 attack on New York City runs into his old college roommate.
 Rekindling the friendship is the one thing that appears able to help the man recover from his grief.

 Jada Pinkett Smith

-Because of scoring exceptionaly high on a state wide standardized exam and being an exceptionally good basketball player Jamal Wallace is sent to a prestigious prep school in Manhattan.
+Because of scoring exceptionally high on a statewide standardized exam and being an exceptionally good basketball player Jamal Wallace is sent to a prestigious prep school in Manhattan.
 He soon befriends the reclusive writer, William Forrester.
-The friendship leads to William to overcome his reclusivness and for Jamal to overcome the racial prejudices and pursue his true dream - writing.
+The friendship leads William to overcome his reclusiveness and for Jamal to overcome the racial prejudices and pursue his true dream - writing.
 Written by

 the chan man